Ctross/Ctross.github.io/anthropology/index.md

 [3][3] <strong>Ross, C.T.</strong>, Richerson, P.J., and Rogers, D. (2013).
 Mechanisms of cultural change and the transition to sustainability.
 In Global Environmental Change: The Handbook of Global Environmental Pollution.

 [4][4] <strong>Ross, C.T. </strong>(2015).
 A Multi-Level Bayesian Analysis of Racial Bias in Police Shootings at the County-Level in the United States, 2011-2014.
 PLOS One.
-In Review.

 [5][5] <strong>Ross, C.T. </strong>Identifying the drivers of the exceptionally high rates of lethal and racially-biased violence by police in the United States requires geographically-resolved data and analysis.
 Sociological Forum.
-In Review.

 [6][6] <strong>Ross, C.T.</strong>, Borgerhoff Mulder, M., Strimling, P., Lindenfors, P., and Ericksen, K. (2015).
 Adaptive phylogenetic modeling of cultural traits: The origins and maintenance of female genital modification.
 Human Nature.
-In Review.

 [7][7] <strong>Ross, C.T.</strong>, Joyas Campino, P., and Winterhalder, B. (2015).
 Inter-ethnic transfer and cultural evolution of female genital modification in the African diaspora and Indigenous populations of Colombia.
 Human Nature.